bskubi/hich/docs/dev/Tests/Test strategy.md

 <iframe width=500,  src="https://raw.githubusercontent.com/bskubi/hich/refs/heads/main/nf-test.config"></iframe>
 ### Test workflow automation
+bash script to run tests with the right priority order, sharding, logging
 #### Why not use [GitHub Actions](https://docs.github.com/en/actions/get-started/understand-github-actions) to run Hich tests?
 * I looked into this on 2025-10-14. **GitHub actions is only free if using standard, free runners.
 The ones they offer only have 4 CPUs, 16GB RAM, and 14GB storage, which is too little for some of the tests we'll need to run.** [source](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/choose-the-runner-for-a-job#standard-github-hosted-runners-for-public-repositories)
 * I'm not clear on whether it would be possible or helpful to use self-hosted runners on ARC, but this seems like a can of worms.
 I'd rather develop 1+ SLURM scripts that test Hich on ARC.